arnodelorme/wp15/usecase-2.4/README.md

 This implements the Event-Related Potential [(ERP)](https://en.wikipedia.org/wiki/Event-related_potential) analysis of 'classical' [ElectroEncephalography](https://en.wikipedia.org/wiki/Electroencephalography) research paradigms.
 This represents a very common type of biomedical data.
 The data are simple enough, allow automated data processing, and follows the BIDS standard.

-There are two versions: `2.4.A` and `2.4.B`.
-Version `2.4.A` is fully automated, testing whether this can be run on anonymized data.
-Version `2.4.B` requires user interaction at the input level, minimizing what information is given to users given a research question at the output level.
+Currently only vrsion `2.4.A` is implemented as fully automated, testing whether this can be run on anonymized data.
+Idally we would have a version `2.4.B` requiring user interaction at the input level, minimizing what information is given to users given a research question at the output level.

 ## Input data